 So, who is reading in the US?

-- According to a report published by Amy Watson in October of 2019, over 80% of adults, age 18 to 29, have read at least one book in the previous year.
+- In October of 2019, over 80% of adults, age 18 to 29, have read at least one book in the previous year.
 Older adults, possibly because they are not spending as much time studying and more time working, read slightly less.

 - In the last year, between 67% and 72% of adults 30 and up (depending on the age bracket) claim to have read at least one book.